jovian-explorer/oldgit/index.md

 🛰️ Working as an Astrophysicist(R&D) at Armstrong Space, Australia.

-📡 Working on exoplanetary atmospheres and JWST.
+📡 Working on exoplanetary atmospheres and JWST as a part of the ERS program (#1366).

 🪐 Looking to work on anything related to planetary sciences.